 - The role, main activities and organizational structures of banks

 - Major bank risks and essential components of credit risk management

 - Loan pricing

 - Regular forms of finance and different forms of collateral

-- Understanding and interpreting financial statements
+- Understanding and interpreting the financial statements of businesses

-No special requirements
+No additional requirements

 This subject was previously known as BAN22 Lending.